MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/AppChooserDialog.md

 The **Gnome::GObject::Value** type of property *gfile* is `G_TYPE_OBJECT`.

+  * Parameter is set on construction of object.

+  * Parameter is readable and writable.

 heading
 -------

 The text to show at the top of the dialog.
 The string may contain Pango markup.

 The **Gnome::GObject::Value** type of property *heading* is `G_TYPE_STRING`.

+  * Parameter is readable and writable.

+  * Default value is undefined.